 As mentioned, syncing data between iOS devices was once only possible through iTunes.
 Using this method is still possible, although it’s cumbersome at best.
 It requires backing up one device to your computer, then restoring the other device using the same machine.

 With this method, you’re limited on the types of files you can transfer.
 Besides, the process takes longer than the options mentioned above.
+But we’ve looked at how to sync your iPhone to iTunes if you need to know.

 Syncing Your iPad and iPhone Made Easy